SBG-real-swords-headerv200

 From Freewheeling to a complete halt

-The first 'attack' on international shipping happened many years ago, when USPS limited their maximum shipping size - and a 28" blade Katana just barely scraped in or was slightly too long, so was up to the post office visited if they would accept or reject it.
-Then Cheness was singled out for their use of Rayskin and could not ship internationally at all, the UK banned curved swords unless they were hand made and required a ton of paperwork to clear them (creating a nightmare to import).
+The first passive aggressive 'attack' on international shipping happened many years ago, when USPS limited their maximum shipping size - 40" packages (your typical Katana) just barely scraped in or was slightly too long, so was up to the post office visited if they would accept or reject it.
+Then Cheness was further singled out for their use of Rayskin and could not ship internationally at all without proving the common skate used in the rayskin is not an endangered species.
+Then we saw the fist real bans, with the UK banned curved swords unless they were hand made and required a ton of paperwork to clear them (creating a nightmare to import and frequently gettting rejected, despite UK stabbings all occurring from kitchen knives and meat cleavers).

 Once the dust began to settle, even though we could never find a directive or reason for all of this (and you cannot protest if you don't know who you are protesting against!) it became apparent that shipping was still possible - but most counties now required a courier service, and even some of those seemed to be somewhat random, allowing shipping in some cases and rejecting it in others for no clear reason.
-So instead of the old USPS prices of around $50-60 to ship a sword, the price jumped to around $200-300 per sword..
+So instead of the old USPS prices of around $50-60 to ship a sword, the price jumped to around $200-300 per sword (and more, I have seen quotes double that)..

-But there is some good news for some countries and some product lines - until recently we were completely stuck for ALL international orders on ALL our products - however the following countries can still ship a handful of brands directly to you by USPS for a flat rate of $60 a sword.
+But there is some good news for some countries and some product lines - until recently we were completely stuck for ALL international orders on ALL our products - however the following countries can still ship a handful of brands directly to you, some FREE and some for a nominal charge.
 The countries we are able to ship a small selection of products to are:

 • Argentina